The Lazarus Effect (2015 film)

-The Lazarus Effect is a 2015 American supernatural horror film directed by David Gelb and written by Luke Dawson and Jeremy Slater.
+The Lazarus Effect is a 2015 American science fantasy horror film directed by David Gelb and written by Luke Dawson and Jeremy Slater.
 The film stars Mark Duplass, Olivia Wilde, Donald Glover, Evan Peters, and Sarah Bolger.

-The film was released on February 27, 2015, by Relativity Media.
-It received negative reviews from critics but was a box office success, grossing $38 million worldwide against a budget of $3 million.
+The Lazarus Effect was released on February 27, 2015, by Relativity Media.
+It received generally negative reviews from critics but was a box office success, grossing $38.4 million worldwide against a budget of $3 million.